A High Gain Yagi Wi-Fi Antenna

 - In the file menu, select "list elements."

-The elements list will show each element, from the reflector (element 1, position zero mm), to the last director.
-Any changes in element diameter, metal type, or design frequency will need recalculation and the new elements list checked.
+The elements list will show each antenna element, from the reflector (element 1, position zero mm), to the last director.
+Do not use a different metal or a different diameter of metal for the elements, or performance will suffer.
+Changes in element diameter, metal type, or design frequency will need recalculation and the generation of a new elements list.
 These dimensions work quite well:

 |Element||Length (mm)||Position (mm)|